mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 const resourceGroup = new azure.core.ResourceGroup(`${appName}-rg`);
 ```

-You are going to name all resources with a common prefix `telemetry`, so you declare and export a variable `appName`.
+You are going to name all resources with a common prefix `telemetry`, so you declare and export a variable `appName` to avoid copy-pasting.
 The third line creates a new resource group `telemetry-rg`.

-Now, you need to export two more pieces of shared metadata: a resource group name for all other resources in this stack, and the location that they should use.
+Now, you need to export two more pieces of shared metadata: a resource group name for all other resources in this stack and the location that they should use.
 Add these two lines to the `common.ts` file:

 ```ts
 export const resourceGroupName = resourceGroup.name;